phax/peppol-vida/README.md

 # Maven usage

-Add the following to your `pom.xml` to use this artifact:, replacing `x.y.z` with the real version number.
+Add the following to your `pom.xml` to use this artifact, replacing `x.y.z` with the real version number.

 ```xml
 <dependency>